Personal Critical Illness Insurance in Alberta

 Common starting points:

-• 1-2 years of income as a baseline — covers the most common scenario of needing to step away from work for treatment and recovery
+• 1-2 years of income as a baseline.
+Covers the standard scenario of stepping away from work for treatment and recovery

 • Cover your debt — mortgage, business loans, lines of credit